-Suicide has long been a taboo topic in the workplace.
-Even within HR, suicide prevention is not a subject on which professionals are educated or trained.
-But the recent deaths by suicide of comedian, Robin Williams, and Germanwings pilot, Andreas Lubitz, have opened a public conversation about mental illness and suicide in the workplace.
+The subject of suicide has long been taboo in the workplace.
+Suicide prevention is not a topic on which professionals are taught or trained, not even inside HR.
+However, the recent suicide deaths of Robin Williams, a comedian, and Andreas Lubitz, a pilot for Germanwings, have sparked a public discussion about mental illness and suicide in the workplace.

 A recent study by the American Journal of Preventative Medicine noted statistics related to workplace deaths by suicide and concluded: